agung2001/technical-interview/Resources 🔍/WordPress/Terms & Concepts/Plugin.md

 While this method isn’t completely failsafe, it does go a long way toward ensuring that you only install high-quality WordPress plugins.

 ## **How to Install a WordPress Plugin?**

-WordPress plugins may be installed in a variety of methods.
-We recommend reading a specialized manual for complete instructions on [post on how to install WordPress plugins](https://wiki.artistudio.xyz/docs/wordpress/wp-basic/install-the-wordpress-plugin/).

 [How to Install a Plugin in WordPress](https://www.youtube.com/watch?v=YRpeN03RCOI "Play video "How to Install a Plugin in WordPress"")

 ## **How to Update a WordPress Plugin?**